 The Institute is also mobilizing against the existential challenge of climate change.
 Fast Forward: MIT’s Climate Action Plan for the Decade encompasses a range of initiatives to help society bring net carbon emissions to zero by 2050.
 For our Climate Grand Challenges, we asked our faculty to tell us which difficult climate problems are the most difficult — and to suggest bold solutions.
 Nearly 100 ideas flowed in.
 From this inspiring set of options, we will award funding to those with the greatest potential for significant impact at scale.

 With the support of our worldwide family of alumni and friends, there is no limit to the problems MIT can solve.
 We are united and galvanized by the opportunity to advance knowledge and innovation for the benefit of society.
 Across all five schools and the Stephen A. Schwarzman College of Computing, your confidence in MIT fuels our research enterprise, giving us the freedom to explore the “impractical” ideas that may become tomorrow’s breakthrough ideas.
 We could not be more grateful that, year after year, you power our mission to make a better world.

 L. Rafael Reif

 P.S.
-Gifts from alumni and friends, like you, are critical to our efforts to meet urgent global challenges through the vision and talent of the people of MIT.
+Gifts from alumni and friends, like you, are critical to our efforts to continually meet our global challenges through the vision and talent of the people of MIT.
 I hope we can count on your support this year.